 - A School Careers Adviser who provides personal one to one careers guidance interview for all Year 11 students;

 - Year 11 Careers Evening - chance for pupils and parents to explore career ideas and progression routes with providers of post 16 education in order to make informed decisions;

 - 'Drop' in careers advice sessions at lunchtime and after school;

-- Dedicated careers section in the LRC (Learning Resource Centre);
+- Dedicated careers room and section in the LRC (Learning Resource Centre);

 - A range of informative groupwork sessions covering aspects of further education, training opportunities, apprenticeships and other progression opportunities; Access to Careers related software;